 Look for him on the West coast teaching wrestling clinics in Oregon and Northern California for the next couple of weeks.
 Then he’ll be off to the OTC.
 He also plans on making his MMA debut in October in B-more.

-The interview was supposed to start with Downey’s younger sister-Marissa right after Final X but my file was corrupted.
-I’ll try to bring that back if I can recover the file, cuz it was pretty good.
-Downey lost a close match with Richard Perry for the final spot on the national team.
+The interview in 2 pieces starts with Downey’s younger sister-Marissa right after Final X. Downey lost a close match with Richard Perry for the final spot on the national team.
 Downey trained for 2 weeks for this event.
 I got to figure that if he trains full time he’s gonna be a force to be contended with next year.
 Our Skype connect was spotty, sorry for some of the quality, but when you get the chance to talk with Downey you make do.

 Brief Resume and topics below